brtholomy/edithdunn/copy/bio.md

 I've developed my own recruiting process by examining unconscious communication, accessible via associative techniques developed in collaboration with an NYC psychoanalyst and neuroscientist.

 I'm an experienced illustrator and UX designer: much of my current role revolves around refining the customer experience for creative types who dislike complex software.

+---

+* 5+ years in art direction and project management in NYC and LA startups
+* Intuitive design sense fastidiously applied to UX and product design
+* Critical evaluation guided by empathetic communication